Define a solid foundation for the digital transformation of the front end of your business.

 A single biotech inquiry can balloon into 18 months of feasibility tests, validation runs, and regulatory audits.

-By the time the contract is signed, the spark that drew that first engineer is ancient history and impossible to credit.
+By the time the contract is signed, the spark that drew that first engineer is ancient history.
+And impossible to credit.

 2. Buying committees splinter the data trail